wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 hardware.
 We then derive the store completion cycle by calling into the cache hierarchy using `l1d->store()`.
 The return value `reqSatisfiedCycle` is the commit cycle of the store uop.

+On certain conditions, the store uop may forward its data to a later load uop. zSim models forwarding using a forward array `fwdArray`, which is a direct mapped structure mapping 4-byte aligned store addresses to the commit cycle.
+When a store uop commits, we also update the forward array by setting the corresponding entry to the commit cycle and the address of the store.

 ## Simulating The Frontend Fetcher